Liberal Democratic Party of Moldova: History

 In their statements, the initiative group members acknowledged the profound crisis in the Republic of Moldova and the inability of political parties to face the situation.
 The Liberal Democratic Party of Moldova emerged as a capable alternative to start the process of moral reorganization of the political class, rebirth and modernization of the country, reestablishment of the society back on its natural track of democratic development.

 For two months, over 20,000 citizens from all districts of the country submitted applications to join the Liberal Democratic Party.
-Organizations were created in all territorial-administrative units of the second level in Chişinău, Bălţi, Tiraspol, Bender and Gagauzia.
+Organizations were created in all territorial-administrative units of the second level in Chișinău, Bălți, Tiraspol, Bender and Gagauzia.

-The first founding Congress of the Liberal Democratic Party of Moldova took place on December 8, 2007 in Chişinău.
+The first founding Congress of the Liberal Democratic Party of Moldova took place on December 8, 2007 in Chișinău.
 It was attended by 592 delegates from 38 local organizations.
 The Congress approved the Program and Statute and elected the governing and control bodies of the party.

-The second Congress of the Liberal Democratic Party of Moldova took place on September 27, 2008, in Balti.
+The second Congress of the Liberal Democratic Party of Moldova took place on September 27, 2008, in Bălți.
 It was attended by 547 delegates from local party organizations.
 The Congress debated the issues related to the work of the Liberal Democratic Party of Moldova between the congresses, amending and supplementing the Statute of PLDM, as well as issues related to Moldova current domestic situation.
 The Liberal Democratic Teachers Association was formed within the party on September 13, 2008 and on October 11, 2008 – the Liberal Democratic Doctors and Pharmacists Association.
 Formation of socio-professional associations within the party is stipulated in the statute of the Liberal Democratic Party of Moldova.

 The Founding Conference of the Youth Organization of the Liberal Democratic Party of Moldova took place on November 15, 2008.
 It was attended by 517 delegates from all country districts.
 The delegates at the conference approved the Regulation of the Youth Organization of the Liberal Democratic Party of Moldova and elected the administration of the organization.
 The Conference approved the "Green Charter for Youth" - a programmatic document that includes solutions to key issues that young people face.